 How to Repair Stucco

-When cracks occur due to temperature changes or foundations settling, homeowners should be timely in repairing it.
+When cracks occur due to temperature changes or foundations settling, homeowners should be timely in repairing them.
 When stucco repair is pushed back, it may cause bigger problems like moisture entering other parts of your home.
 Because of this, stucco repair should be done carefully and properly to ensure no further damage to your home.

 How to repair stucco in 3 steps:

 Step 1: Take damaged stucco and mesh off

 Any stucco that is crumbling, cracked, or not stable should be removed.
 Remove the damaged stucco so that you can see the metal mesh underneath.
 If it is also damaged, replace it now.
 You can simply cut out the old mesh and replace it with a new piece.

 The next step in how to repair stucco is to mix and prepare the stucco.
 Make sure you are following the directions associated with that brand of stucco.
 Don’t waste time!
 Stucco will dry out if you don’t use it quickly enough.

 Stucco should be put on in a few different layers so that it can mold and dry properly.
 For your first couple of layers, put something over it to make sure it does not get too dry.
 Repeat until you reach the final layer where you can add texture that matches the rest of your stucco.

 How to Paint Stucco

 Since your stucco is repaired and cracks are now sealed, it may be a good time to paint the stucco.
 Stucco tends to fade, so matching your repaired stucco to your fresh paint might be difficult.
 When this happens, it might be time to paint the entire home.
 Since stucco can be textured many different ways, painting it can be difficult and requires experience and care.